Classification of rational angles in plane lattices: Introduction

 In 1946, in a related direction, W. Scherrer \cite{Scherrer-Gitter} considered all regular polygons with all vertices in a given arbitrary lattice, and proved that the polygons which may occur are precisely those with $3,4$ or $6$ sides.
 (See again the Appendix for an account of Scherrer's nice proof with some comments.)

 These results prompt the question: {\it what happens when we consider other plane\footnote{Of course one could consider analogous problems in higher dimensions, however we expect the complexity will increase greatly.
-There is some work in progress by Kedlaya, Kolpakov, Poonen and Rubinstein which appears to be not unrelated. } lattices?}
+The results in \cite{kedlaya2020space} appear to be not unrelated. } lattices?}

 Namely, for an arbitrary lattice $\Lambda\subset \R^2$, how can we describe all rational angles determined by three points in $\Lambda$?
 The most ambitious goal would be to obtain a complete classification, in some sense.
 In particular, we can list the following issues in this direction: